 This printer supports a huge array of different filaments, including water-soluble support materials – a must for anyone looking to create more advanced models.
-It’s worth noting that the 2.85mm filament is a little unusual, but at the very least, you can use any brand you’d like.
+It’s worth stating that the 2.85mm filament is a little uncommon, but at the very least, you can use any brand you’d like.

-Overall print quality is excellent and only improves at slower speeds.
+Overall print quality is remarkable and only enhances at slower speeds.
 You’ll find the Sigma creates smooth curves, sharp edges, and even handles more complex shapes reasonably well.
 Some post-processing may be required in cases where the colored layers are particularly thin, but otherwise, there’s very little additional work.

 Now, let’s address the elephant in the room: a default print speed of 50mm/s.
 This is lower than average, but bear in mind both extruders have this speed.
 This gives you an effective 100mm/s, which can, of course, be increased further at the cost of print quality.

 There’s a lot to like about the BCN3D Sigma.
 Take the enclosed case and heated bed, for instance.
 These are both designed to ensure a consistent temperature and reduce the likelihood of a failed print.
 There’s also a swappable hot end in case you’d like to print something at a higher resolution.